Brazil congresswoman charged with murdering husband

 The Rio de Janeiro state police said a total of 11 people have been charged in connection with the crime.

 Souza did not immediately respond to a request for comment sent by email.
-Her office's telephone number was not answered.
+The telephone numbers for her office and her lawyerwere not answered.

+Her Social Democratic Party (PSD) said in a statement her membership will be immediately suspended and, as proceedings progress, she will be expelled from the party.

 As part of the probe, on Monday the police served nine arrest warrants and 14 search warrants in the cities of Rio de Janeiro, Niterói, São Gonçalo and Brasília, where the congresswoman has an apartment.